 “It’s pink, but darker than hers.”
 Layne gestured toward the gray-haired lady walking towards him, making no effort to hide her eavesdropping.
 The old woman stopped flat and stared until Tessa frowned at her.
 Layne scanned the store, with a concentration on the exits.

-“What?”
-Tessa asked, raising her voice.
-Bianca and Joelle held a steady gaze from the front of the store, their heads positively still.
+“What?
+I need an answer.”
+Tessa said, raising her voice.
+Bianca and Joelle held a steady gaze from the front of the store, their heads still.

 “Keep your voice down please,” Layne said.

 “Are you embarrassed?”
 Tessa dragged him into an aisle.
 “Why don’t you just tell me what happened already?”
 She waved her finger in front of his face and he grabbed her hand, pulling her to his chest and dropping below eye level like a sunken ship onto the floor.

 “What are you doing?
 It’s not like no one sees us.
 Huh?”
 Mostly no one was there.
 He held her hand to the floor, pressing it.
 “I just wanted to know if we…Did we have sex or not?”